peep-hole/motion_detection/README.md

 Project made for Multimedia and Multimedia Processing Algorithms course on AGH UST Project is simple application, that allows detecting motion on videos.
 The video source can be selected via the program launch parameters in the terminal.
+To try it just run python3 MainDetector.py -h